Martyn Woolford: International career

 Woolford was placed on standby for the England C team for their 2007–09 International Challenge Trophy match against Wales in February 2008.
 He was called into the squad in May for two matches in the Caribbean after an injury to Dean Moxey.
 His debut came in a 1–1 draw with Grenada on 31 May 2008 and was described as a "constant threat down the left", and earned his second cap as a 67th-minute substitute against Barbados on 2 June.

+Managerial career

+Frickley Athletic

+In September 2025, Woolford was appointed caretaker manager of Frickley Athletic following the dismissal of Tom Claisse, winning his first game in charge 1-0 against SJR Worksop in the Sheffield Senior Cup.
+In October 2025, Woolford was appointed the club's permanent manager.

 Style of play

 Woolford plays as a left winger, where he has been described as being "fleetfooted".
 He is versatile and has also played as a wing-back, left midfielder and a striker and has also been used in a more "roaming, attacking role" to offer support to a lone striker.

 Personal life

 Woolford was studying for a degree in civil engineering at Leeds Metropolitan University while playing for Frickley and a degree in surveying in 2006.
 While at university, he worked on a building site.
 He achieved a Higher National Diploma in civil engineering and has said he is looking to complete this degree before the end of his football career.